aproano2/la-pollution-burden/README.md

-# Enviromental Analysis of the Greater Los Angeles Area
+# Environmental Analysis of the Greater Los Angeles Area

 The goal of this project is to understand the pollution and its impact on the communities located in the Greater Los Angeles Area.
 The